dimzachar/capstone_mlzoomcamp/README.md

 Notes:
 * You can git clone the repo in Saturn Cloud instead of running it in your own pc.
 * Just make sure you have set it up, see [here](https://github.com/dimzachar/mlzoomcamp/blob/master/Notes/saturn.md).
 Create secrets for Kaggle in order to download the data.
-* You don't need pipenv if you use Saturn Cloud
+* You don't need pipenv if you use Saturn Cloud.
-* See instructions below for more
+* See instructions below for more.
 * You can access the environment here
 [![Run in Saturn Cloud](https://saturncloud.io/images/embed/run-in-saturn-cloud.svg)](https://app.community.saturnenterprise.io/dash/o/community/resources?templateId=80e7a844ff5649d2a17552f9aa66628d)